UPPMAX/uppmax4DL/docs/julia.md

 !!! info

+    The Julia application at UPPMAX comes with several preinstalled packages.
-    A selection of
+	A selection of the Julia packages and libraries installed on UPPMAX are:

-      - BenchmarkT
+      - BenchmarkTools
       - CSV
       - CUDA
       - MPI
-      - Distribute
+      - Distributed
       - IJulia
       - Plots
       - PyPlot
       - Gadfly
       - DataFrames
-      - Distribute
+      - DistributedArrays
       - PlotlyJS